waynetheisinger/SnapSwap/README.md

 - **Two-Phase Transfer**: Breaks down the snapshot transfer into two primary phases, allowing users to have control and visibility over the process.
-- **Integrated with IaC Tools**: Designed to work seamlessly with Packer, Terraform, and Ansible, providing a comprehensive infrastructure solution.
+- **Integrated with IaC Tools**: Designed to work seamlessly with Terraform, and Ansible, providing a comprehensive infrastructure solution.
 - **User-Friendly Workflow**: Detailed instructions guide the user through each step, making the process accessible even for those unfamiliar with DigitalOcean's infrastructure.